-- promotes exports - promotes small undertakings owned by previously disadvantaged persons - improves the production or distribution of goods - promotes technical or economic progress in any industry designated by the minister

-Other exemptions are based on intellectual property rights and on professional rules.
-The Commission may, however, revoke the exemption if it found out that the exemption was granted on materially incorrect information, that there has been significant change of circumstances since the exemption was granted or if the condition upon which it was grated has not been complied with (Namibia Competition Act, 2003 (Act no. 2 of 2003, sections 29)).
+- promotes exports - promotes small undertakings owned by previously disadvantaged persons - improves the production or distribution of goods - promotes technical or economic progress in any industry designated by the Minister Other exemptions are based on intellectual property rights and on professional rules.
+The Commission may, however, revoke the exemption if it is found that the exemption was granted on materially incorrect information, that there has been significant change of circumstances since the exemption was granted or if the condition upon which it was grated has not been complied with (GRN 2003, section 29).

-5.3.2.
+4.4.2.
 Abuse of dominant position

-The Act left the definition of the dominant position to the NaCC to define.
+The Act left the issue of the dominant position to the NaCC and the Minister of Trade and Industry to determine, but it is to be determined in terms of annual turnover and/or the value of total assets.
 Dominance can be defined as the ability of firms to raise price without losing customers while the abuse of dominant position occurs when firms raise price above long-run marginal cost (Ashipala 2004:3).
-Under the Namibian competition Act, 2003, the minister is allowed or tasked to determine a threshold of annual turnover or value of assets below which an undertaking is not considered to be in a position of dominance.
+Under the Namibian competition Act, 2003, the Minister is allowed or tasked to determine a threshold of annual turnover or value of assets below which an undertaking is not considered to be in a position of dominance.
 The Act defines abuse of dominant position to include: